-Another approach, described in RFC 3649, "HighSpeed TCP for Large Congestion Windows" looks at this from the perspective of the TCP rate equations, developed by Sally Floyd at ICIR.
+Another approach, described in [2], "HighSpeed TCP for Large Congestion Windows" looks at this from the perspective of the TCP rate equations, developed by Sally Floyd at ICIR.

-When TCP operates in congestion avoidance mode at an average speed of W packets per RTT, then the number of packets per RTT varies between (2/3)W and (4/3)W. Each cycle takes (2/3)W RTT intervals, and the number of packets per cycle is therefore (2/3) W^2 packets.
-This implies that the rate can be sustained at W packets per RTT as long as the packet loss rate is 1 packet loss per cycle, or a loss rate, , where $= 1/((2/3)W^2)$.
-Solving this equation for W gives the average packet rate per RTT of W = sqrt(1.5) / sqrt().
-The general rate function for TCP, R, is therefore R = (MSS/RTT)(sqrt(1.5) / sqrt()), where MSS is the TCP packet size.
+When TCP operates in congestion avoidance mode at an average speed of W packets per RTT, then the number of packets per RTT varies between (2/3)W and (4/3)W. Each cycle takes (2/3)W RTT intervals, and the number of packets per cycle is therefore $(2/3)W^2$ packets.
+This result implies that the rate can be sustained at W packets per RTT as long as the packet loss rate is 1 packet loss per cycle, or a loss rate, $\rho$ , where $\rho = 1/((2/3)W^2)$ .
+Solving this equation for W gives the average packet rate per RTT of $W = \sqrt{(1.5)/\sqrt{(\rho)}}$ .
+The general rate function for TCP, R, is therefore: $R = (MSS/RTT) \times (\sqrt{(1.5)/\sqrt{(\rho)}})$ , where MSS is the TCP packet size.

 Taking this same rate equation approach, what happens for N multiple streams?
-The ideal answer is that the parallel streams operate N times faster at the same loss rate, or, as a rate equation the number of packets per RTT, W_N , can be expressed as $W_N = N((sqrt(1.5) / sqrt()))$, and each TCP cycle is compressed to an interval of $(2/3) (W_N^2/N^2)$.
+The ideal answer is that the parallel streams operate N times faster at the same loss rate, or, as a rate equation the number of packets per RTT, $W_N$ , can be expressed as $W_N = N((\sqrt{(1.5)/V(\rho)}))$ , and each TCP cycle is compressed to an interval of (2/3) ( $W_N^2/N^2$ ).

-But perhaps the desired response is not to shift the TCP rate response by a fixed factor of N, as is the intent with MulTCP, but to adaptively increase the sending rate through increasing values of N as the loss rate falls.
-The proposition made by HighSpeed TCP is to propose a TCP response function that preserves the fixed relationship between the logarithm of the sending rate and the logarithm of the packet loss rate, but alters the slope of the function, such that TCP increases its congestion avoidance increment as the packet loss rate falls.
-This relationship is shown in Figure 7, where the log of the sending rate is compared to the log of the packet loss rate.
-MulTCP preserves the same relationship between the log of the sending rate and the log of the packet loss rate, but alters the offset, while changing the value of the exponent of the packet loss rate causes a different slope to the rate equation.
+But perhaps the desired response is not to shift the TCP rate response by a fixed factor of N-as is the intent with MulTCP-but to adaptively increase the sending rate through increasing values of N as the loss rate falls.
+The proposition made by HighSpeed TCP is to use a TCP response function that preserves the fixed relationship between the logarithm of the sending rate and the logarithm of the packet loss rate, but alters the slope of the function, such that TCP increases its congestion avoidance increment as the packet loss rate falls.
+This relationship is shown in Figure 6 where the log of the sending rate is compared to the log of the packet loss rate.
+MulTCP preserves the same relationship between the log of the sending rate and the log of the packet loss rate, but alters the offset, whereas changing the value of the exponent of the packet loss rate causes a different slope in the rate equation.